SFDO-Community-Sprints/npc-best-practices/docs/grantmaking/Considerations.md

 ---

 # Grantmaking Considerations
-Nonprofit Cloud is now known as Agentforce Nonprofit.
+Note: Nonprofit Cloud is now known as Agentforce Nonprofit.
 It is the same product.

 ## Grantmaking vs. Managing Grants as a Grant Seeker